harmanen/react-merge-board/README.md

 Developed using Node.js version 20.22.1 on Windows 11.

+Requires legacy deps, see Notes below `npm install --legacy-peer-deps`.

 Run locally using `npm run dev`.

 ## Version history

+- **0.7: Item editing**
+  - Modify form to be used also in editing items
+  - Fix issues related to touch screens

 - **0.6: Item manipulation**
   - Enable adding and deleting items (new form component), implement item editing in the next increment